serp1412/LazyTransitions/README.md

         // add the main view to your transition handler transitioner.addTransition(for: view)

+        // trigger the transition in beginTransitionAction
+        transitioner.beginTransitionAction = { [weak self] _ in
+            // for dismiss
+            self?.dismiss(animated: true, completion: nil)
+            // or for pop
+            _ = self?.navigationController?.popViewController(animated: true)
+        }

         // FOR DISMISS
         // become your delegate for custom view controller transitioning transitioningDelegate = self